noureddinalsabbagh/Vanilla-JS-Stopwatch/README.md

 # Vanilla-JS-Stopwatch

-One of my fries JS projects
+One of my first JS projects